The 12 Best Wedding Photographers in Seattle

 The essence of Jamie Buckley’s wedding photography is contrast.
 Buckley skillfully weaves together dark, vivid colors with the gentle glow of natural light.
 There is an atmospheric quality to his lifestyle photos.
 With his fly-on-the-wall-style of taking pictures, Buckley seizes the moment, highlighting playful spontaneity and intimate portrayals of those who are, according to Buckley, “unapologetically in love.”

-Springtime and summer are great for marriage ceremonies, but if you’re seeking a winter wonderland setting for your wedding photo shoot, then Amy Duffy is your go-to professional.
-An experienced mountain wedding photographer, Duffy can effortlessly frame and compose a romantic picture even when working in sub-freezing temperatures.
+Springtime and summer are great for marriage ceremonies, but if you’re seeking a winter wonderland setting for your wedding photo shoot, then Amy Galbraith is your go-to professional.
+An experienced mountain wedding photographer, Galbraith can effortlessly frame and compose a romantic picture even when working in sub-freezing temperatures.
 Marked by fantastic snow-laced trees and vast powdery fields, this photographer’s work embraces the dazzling beauty of the frosty season.